Elpupo7/Tirocinio/README.md

-# Models and Datasets Used in This Folder
+# Models and Datasets used in this repository
 - [Models](#models)
 - [Datasets](#datasets)